edhamma/saints/saints.rst

 receiving was because I had a close association with Ram Dass.
 Our teacher was constantly pumping me for information to discover what Ram Dass was doing and saying.
-As time went on, it became apparent that there were various intrigues going on between the teacAer and Ram Dass as gifts were returned and confidences were betrayed.
+As time went on, it became apparent that there were various intrigues going on between the teacher and Ram Dass as gifts were returned and confidences were betrayed.
 The teacher and Ram Dass would deliberately give me conflicting instructions, and it was clear that they were both trying to get me to make a choice between